facebook/docusaurus/website/blog/2018-09-11-Towards-Docusaurus-2.md

 For Docusaurus 2, **we will not assume English is the default language**.
 When a user enables internationalization, they have to set a default language in `siteConfig.js`.
 We will then assume that all the files in `docs` are written in that language.

-In addition, after working on the MVP of Docusaurus 2, I realized that it is possible not to use Crowdin for translations,so we might need to add an additional workflow to enable that scenario.
+In addition, after working on the MVP of Docusaurus 2, I realized that it is possible not to use Crowdin for translations, so we might need to add an additional workflow to enable that scenario.
 However, we will still strongly recommend people use Crowdin for easier integration.

 ## Customizability